Small grant fund

 - a constituted group, not an individual

-- a CAG Somerset network member
+- a CAG Somerset Grassroots network member (this fund is not open to our Connector members)

 For further information please read our grant guidelines below.